zowe/zlux-build/conda/README.md

 ### Installing a Zowe Plugin

 A Conda package could contain one or more Zowe Plugins, and a Conda package could contain non-Zowe code alongside Zowe Plugins.
-This is left up to the program vendor, and regardless the install process is the same:
+This is left up to the program vendor and regardless the install process is the same:

 `conda install package_name`

-If the Zowe environment variables are set, such a package may automatically register plugins into the Zowe instance of your choice.
+If the Zowe environment variables are set, such a package may automatically register Plugins into the Zowe instance of your choice.

 ### Zowe Plugin Configuration